K. A. Damodara Menon: Congress party

 On the day he reached Palakkad in 1930, Damodara Menon was arrested at the Congress convention venue and lodged in the Palakkad sub-jail.
 Two weeks later he was sentenced to nine months' imprisonment and transferred to the Central Jail in Coimbatore and from there to the Bellary Camp Jail.
 After his release from prison, he returned to full-time politics.
 He was arrested and sentenced to six months imprisonment at jails in Kozhikode and Kannur, for violating a government ban and speaking at a public meeting at Kozhikode Beach.
 While in prison, he authored the book Rashtra Vijnanam.
-After his release, Damodara Menon and his accomplices were again arrested by the police and lodged in the Alipore Jail in Calcutta.
+After his release, Menon and his accomplices were again arrested by the police and lodged in the Alipore Jail in Calcutta.
 In the Gandhian and Socialist sections of the Congress organization in Kerala at that time, Damodara Menon was a follower of Gandhian ideology.
-Damodara Menon was also involved in activities related to the labor movement.
+Menon was also involved in activities related to the labor movement.

 When a faction called the Democratic Front emerged in the Congress, Damodar Menon joined them.
 Acharya Kripalani was the leader of this sect.
 This faction later became a new political party, the Kisan Mazdoor Praja Party.
 Damodar Menon has been elected Parliamentary Secretary of the party.
 He left the Kisan Mazdoor Praja Party and returned to the Congress in 1955.

 As a member of Congress party, Damodara Menon served as the secretary of Kerala Pradesh Congress Committee (KPCC) from 1930 to 1932 and 1948 to 1949; treasurer of the KPCC from 1945 to 1947; president of KPCC in 1957 and member of the All India Congress Committee (AICC) from 1948 to 1949 and 1950 to 1951.

 Journalism

 By 1933, the Indian National Congress had decided to stop violating the law and focus on the legislature.
 During this time Damodara Menon took a break from public career and joined the Law College, Thiruvananthapuram to study law.
 His relationship with journalist Kesari Balakrishna Pillai helped him to train in journalism.
-After graduating in law, Damodara Menon took up law practice in Thiruvananthapuram.
+After graduating in law, Menon took up law practice in Thiruvananthapuram.
 During this time he took over the editorship of the weekly Samadarshi and also wrote in Kesari newspaper.
 In 1937, Damodar Menon became the editor of Mathrubhumi.

 The Morazha incident that occurred in Malabar in the 1940s took place when he was the editor of Mathrubhumi.
 A police inspector has been killed in a dispute over a farmers' union meeting.
 On February 27, 1942, Mathrubhumi wrote an introductory speech calling for the saving of the life of K. P. R. Gopalan, a Communist leader who had been sentenced to death in this case.
 On March 5, KPR day was observed all over Kerala.
 Following the intervention of Nehru and Gandhi, the death penalty was commuted to life imprisonment.
 Following this, Mathrubhumi was banned.
 In 1948 he resigned from the editorial board of Mathrubhumi.